Athletic Scholarships

 2. How to Ask for an Athletic Scholarship Before Starting College

-Research NCAA, NAIA, and NJCAA Schools: Different divisions have different scholarship rules.
+If you’re a high school athlete, here’s how to start your scholarship journey.
+Research NCAA, NAIA, and NJCAA Schools as different divisions have different scholarship rules.
 Make sure to research what’s available in your sport.

-Register with the NCAA Eligibility Center: If you’re pursuing Division I or II sports, you must meet academic and amateurism requirements.
+Register with the NCAA eligibility center If you’re pursuing Division I or II sports, you must meet academic and amateurism requirements.

 3. How to Ask for an Athletic Scholarship While in College